flemay/3musketeers/docs/guide/make.md

 Having a clean `Makefile` is key.
 It helps to understand it quickly and is easier to maintain.
 Therefore, having some conventions like [target vs _target][linkTargetVSUnderscoreTarget], and [Pipeline targets][linkPipelineTargets] really aim to make the developer's life easier.
 The conventions are for the context of the 3 Musketeers.

 ::: info SNIPPETS
-The snippets in this section bring support for the documentation but may be incomplete or missing context.
-If you wish to see complete code, go to [tutorials][linkTutorials] and [real-world projects][linkRealWorldProjects].
+The snippets in this section bring support for the documentation and expected to be incomplete or missing context.
 :::

 ## target vs _target